West Bradford Junctions Improvement Scheme - Phase 1 Engagement

 The ideas are no good.
 Housing improvement ?
 Jobs?
 You are the city that invested in a lake in the city destroyed the city centre through greed and Leeds excelled but bradford no longer on the map.

-Sohail asked about 5 years ago
+Sohail asked almost 6 years ago

 The Council recognises a number of congested junctions which are in need of improvements.
 Funding from the Combined Authority is enabling the Council to progress with improvements to three locations.